Tuesday, May 22, 2012

 Thursday's Essay Preview

-The first paragraph of Thursday's essay, "Drinking Jokes," reads as follows:
+The first paragraph of Thursday's essay, "Review of the Speech, 'Sticky Ideas,'" reads as follows:

 And Then Some News